 - The Hispanic Thriving Leadership Council, comprised of faculty, staff and students, advises the President about how the university’s Hispanic Thriving efforts can be incorporated more deeply across its mission, three strategic destinations and strategic plan.
 Focus areas include advancing Latino enrollment, retention, transfer in, degree completion, financial support and the diversity of the university’s administration, faculty, staff and students.
-The HTI Leadership Council reports to the President and is led and supported by the Provost and Senior Vice President of Academic Affairs, Kimberly Andrews Espy.
+The HTI Leadership Council reports to the President and is led and supported by the Office of the Provost.

 This Initiative Supports Strategic Destinations

 Destination One: Model for Student Success